Official Secrets Act: Canada

 The British Official Secrets Act 1889 (52 & 53 Vict. c.
 52) was adopted in Canada with minor modifications in 1890.
 Its provisions became part of the Criminal Code in 1892.
 The Official Secrets Act (Canada) 1939 replaced the Criminal Code provisions and utilised the provisions of the British Official Secrets Acts 1911 and 1920.
 Amendments were made in 1950, 1967, 1970 and 1973.
-The Official Secrets Act (Canada) 1981 was the final version of that law adopted by the House of Commons.
+The Official Secrets Act (Canada) 1981 was the final version of that law adopted by the Canadian House of Commons.

 In 2001, the Act was repealed and replaced by the Security of Information Act, created in the wake of September 11, 2001 attacks to replace the vaguely-worded Official Secrets Act.

 Twenty-two prosecutions occurred under the Official Secrets Act in Canada, over half of which were in relation to the Gouzenko Affair.
 In 1989, Stephen Joseph Ratkai was charged and convicted under the Act, of espionage in relation to the SOSUS network site at Naval Station Argentia in Newfoundland.